-1. Obtain energy consumption data for the period covered by flow measurement
+1. Obtain energy consumption (power meter readings or from pump control units displaying kWh) data for the period covered by flow measurement.

-NOTE: This information is related to system pressures and volume pumped to determine energy efficiency and cost.
+NOTE: Energy use information is related to system pressures and volume pumped to determine energy and cost efficiency.
+Energy use is a key performance indicator recommended during system optimisation in the design process.